Skip to Content

 Where is Chimichurri From?

-According the the BBC, it started with an Irish immigrant named James (Jimmy) McCurry, who was craving Worcestershire sauce but couldn’t find it in Argentina.
-So he decided to create a flavorful condiment using local ingredients.
+He decided to create a flavorful condiment in response using local ingredients.
 And guess what?
-People loved it so much that it eventually took his name, Jimmy McCurry, pronounced ‘chimichurri’ in Argentina.
+People loved it so much that the sauce eventually took his name, Jimmy McCurry, pronounced ‘chimichurri’ in Argentina.
+The rest is history.

 Ingredients You’ll Need